 JoJo had an infected uterus that would have eventually killed her if she had not been rescued.
 She also had a large hernia on her belly.
 She underwent a 2 hour surgery to remove her uterus and repair the hernia.
 The vet had difficulty sewing her up due to the many abdominal C-section scars incurred from carrying numerous litters of puppies.
 She too had a painful ear infection.
 Jojo does not trust humans.
 She will not approach humans and stiffens her entire body if a human approaches her to pick her up.
 She was being used for breeding.

 Loretta lost a litter of puppies 3 days before her rescue.
 She was shut down emotionally and constantly shook with terror.
 She had a painful ear and skin infection upon rescue due to the lack of vet care.
 Her uterus was severely infected necessitating her to undergo emergency surgery.
 She would have died in her cage within days, had she not been rescued.
 She was being used for breeding.

 Rita also had a painful ear infection upon rescue.
 She was having trouble standing on her hind legs.
 She was taken to a neurologist where it was determined she had a genetic spinal disc problem.
 She was being used for breeding.

 Even though these dogs were sick and had congenital issues, the breeder was breeding them to produce puppies.
-These puppies were then being sold sight unseen over the internet to unsuspecting families across the United States.
+These puppies were then being sold sight unseen online to unsuspecting families across the United States.

 Fortunately, all four dogs in this true story were vetted and rehabilitated.
 They have all been adopted into loving homes where they are now treated like queens!